 If you’re creating a blog for an audience, you’ll want to make sure that your setup is undertaken with a level of professionalism.
 Here’s what you’ll need to convey your status as a food blogging boss:

 - A reliable and flexible blogging platform.
-Your blogging platform is the place where you’ll write and store all of your posts.
+Your blogging platform or content management system is the place where you’ll write and store all of your posts.
 As far as we’re concerned, the only one worth considering is WordPress.org.
 WordPress.org has the most flexibility of any other top contenders.
 Free options like WordPress.com and Blogger are fine for getting started but not truly a long-term solution for success.
 To add some context, WordPress.com doesn’t even allow you to make ad revenue.
 Spend a little money on the self-hosted version of WordPress to get off on the right foot.

 - A unique domain name.
 A domain name is your blog’s main identifier.
 Although there are free blogging platforms that can provide you with a connected URL (i.e. yourname.WordPress.com), having a domain shows commitment and ultimately comes across as more professional.
 When deciding on a domain name, make sure it’s easy to recall, easy to spell, and not too long.